CopernicaMarketingSoftware/Documentation/Mailerq/4.1/smtp-server.md

 ### Testing incoming messages

-MailerQ can run SPF, DKIM and DMARC authentication checks on incoming messages.
+MailerQ can run SPF, DKIM, DMARC and spam checks on incoming messages.
 The results of these checks are added to the JSON that is published to the inbox queue.
 You can also instruct MailerQ to modify the incoming messages and add an extra "authentication-results" header to the mail.